President Emerita, Professor of Neuroscience and a member of the Koch Institute for Integrative Cancer Research

 Prior to MIT, she was the William Edward Gilbert Professor of Neurobiology, Dean of the Graduate School of Arts and Sciences (1998-2002), and Provost (2003-2004) at Yale University.
 She studied at the University of Rochester and Georgetown University and carried out research at the NIH and UCSF before joining the faculty at the Cold Spring Harbor Laboratory and then Yale.
 She has published extensively, in scientific and public media.

-She currently serves as a director of General Electric, Qualcomm, the Council on Foreign Relations, and the World Economic Forum Foundation, is a life member of the MIT Corporation, a trustee of the Boston Symphony Orchestra, and a board member of the Belfer Center at the Harvard Kennedy School.
+She currently serves as a director of the General Electric Company, the Council on Foreign Relations, and Partners HealthCare System, is a life member of the MIT Corporation, a trustee of the Boston Symphony Orchestra, and a board member of the Belfer Center at the Harvard Kennedy School.
+In addition, she is president-elect of the American Association for the Advancement of Science.
 She has received many academic and civic awards, as well as numerous honorary degrees from national and international universities.